ejmichaud/ai-experiments/README.md

 - [Universal Approximators](universal-approximators/universal-approximators.ipynb): Explores how neural networks can approximate arbitrary functions
 - [Dense MNIST](mnist-dense/mnist-dense.ipynb): A quick example of classifying handwritten digits from the MNIST dataset.
 - [Convolutional MNIST](mnist-cnn/mnist-cnn.ipynb): Using a CNN to classify MNIST digits.
+- [Dimensionality Reduction](dimensionality-reduction/dimensionality-reduction.ipynb): Testing PCA and UMAP on MNIST and using clustering on the embeddings for classification.

 ## Getting things running
 **To Eric**: To activate the python virtual environment on your good'ol trusty laptop, simply use the `mlenv` command, an alias declared in `~/.bash_profile`.